ngoctnq/Oral-Comps-Assigning-Tool/README.md

 <i>Step ∞:</i> Run `./parse_output.py`.
 This will translated that nonreadable file into human format.

-<sub>Note: I will implement this step after I can prove my shit can actually work :(</sub>
+<sub>Note: I will implement this step after I can prove my AMPL code can actually work :(</sub>